na-na-hi/renget/archive/CharacterProvider.md

 `GPT4 > Claude2`

-######6.
-Q&A:
+FAQ | ⠀
+ |
-**Q:** Why XML?
+**Q1: Why use XML?
+I think it's just schizo-prompting!** |
-**A:** Claude and GPT were specifically trained to understand XML tags.
-Breaking your prompt in <sections> and explaining makes it easier for AI to follow your prompt!
+A1: Claude and GPT were specifically trained to understand `XML-tags` (or any other `Sequence Enclosure`).
+Breaking your prompt in <sections> makes your input easier for AI to understand.
+Why we don't use brackets then?
+Because prompts and characters cards have lots of info and wee want to structure it for AI, `XML-tags` as well as headings help us clearly define sections.
+Here are some sources: [Learn prompting](https://learnprompting.org/docs/prompt_hacking/defensive_measures/xml_tagging), [OpenAI Documents](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-use-delimiters-to-clearly-indicate-distinct-parts-of-the-input), [Anthropic Documents](https://docs.anthropic.com/claude/docs/constructing-a-prompt) |

-**Q:** Is...
+**Q2: Is...
 Is this a placebo!?
-**A:** It's not.
+900 tokens!?
+My 100 token ones work good.
+Hmph!** |
+A2: It's not.
+Well, you may get a general horny output with it, but...
+That's it.
+If you want a *quickie* those prompts are okay for you, but if you are a slow-burner - LLM needs clear context.
 Prompts with powerful words and sentences may have a significant impact on output.
+For example, AI doesn't understand what it shouldn't do, but if you tell it what to do instead, it will likely comply.
+Examples and clear prompts are much better.
+Bad prompt example: `Write the continuation of the story as char, be creative, NSFW allowed, be verbose.` This prompt literally says "Continue the story as char, write a lot, add sex and... be creative (???)
+EVERY.
+MESSAGE.".
+Good prompt example: `In your next reply respond to User's message as {{char}} following their descriptions stated on <scenario> section.
+Read the <guidelines> section and apply them if the context asks for it.` this one is not perfect but is definitely much clearer.
+The rule of thumb is: **Bad context - Bad output; Good context - Good output.** Sources are the same as previously.|

-**Q:** Why do you divide rules in parts and use JB & prefill?
+**Q3: Why divide rules in parts and use JB & prefill?** |
-**A:** Dividing is for user to easy modify the rules.
-Rules (Guidelines) section in the beginning ('Main prompt' or 'Author's note') provides CONTEXT for chat, 'JB' gives DIRECTIONS to AI, 'Prefill' forces AI to perform certain things.
-LLMs are ridiculous at the moment...
+A3: First of all LLMs have a [context curve](https://cobusgreyling.medium.com/how-does-large-language-models-use-long-contexts-da9472bbb278) - accuracy improves at the beginning and end of the information entered, also we separate general guidelines, context and purpose of the chat (at the beginning) and instruction (at the end).
+Secondly, it's for a user's convenience.
+Rules (Guidelines) section in the beginning ('Main prompt' or 'Author's note') provides CONTEXT for chat, 'JB' gives DIRECTIONS to AI, 'Prefill' forces AI to perform certain things. |

-**Q:** Do I need to use Author's note with versions above v10?
+**Q4: Do I need to use Author's note with versions above v10?** |
-**A:** No, you'd send the rules twice by using it with my previous author's notes.
-I recommend you read the prompts when you download them.
+A4: No, you'd send the rules (guidelines) twice by using it with my previous author's notes.
+I recommend you read the prompts when you download them. |
+**Q5: AI writes as my character.
+Why?** |
+A5: There may be a few reasons behind it.
+1 - LLM version is dumb.
+Some LLM versions, like GPT-32K-0314 and Claude-v1, are just dummies.
+It just doesn't understand you.
+2 - The card you are using has bad definitions.
+I saw cards where the word "you" is used both to address AI and User.
+Remember, character cards are just part on context and instructions for LLM - if they are poorly defined LLM will be confused.
+If you're an ESL it's a good idea to feed your card to LLM and let it revise it with your directions.
+A good card is ~800-2000 tokens and more (if it's really complicated).
+3 - The initial message contains your actions or even speech for your character.
+LLM often tries to replicate what it "done" before.
+To learn more google about [few-shot prompting](https://www.promptingguide.ai/techniques/fewshot).|
+**Q6: AI loops and doesn't want to move story forward.
+Why?** |
+A6: This one is really simple.
+AI just lacks context and doesn't know what to do.
+Especially during sex scenes, because often the scene is just two characters and a bed.
+If you add more context, characters or change a scene, AI will get out of the loop.
+That's why first few messages in chat are so good - they have clear context.
+If we're talking about format loops - [check this out](https://rentry.co/CharacterProvider/edit#how-to-prevent-format-loops).

 !!! danger
 	**PERSONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**